finos/legend/docs/tutorials/studio-tutorials.md

 ![Add a super type](../assets/add-non-primitive-data-type.gif)

 ## Create a Diagram

-Diagrams are visual representations of your models to better visualize and communicate about data and their relationships. **Important to note** is that Diagrams are not auto-generated based on the created model.
-Instead, diagrams should be intentionally created to best represent the data being described.

 To get started, click the **+** to open the **New Element** drop down menu on the left-hand side and select **Add a new diagram**.